-- 249. The City of Boulder supplies water to thousands of people, mostly in the City's limits, and it owns substantial and valuable water rights.
-It has faced and will continue to face substantial additional costs to provide and to continue to provide water an essential need to its residents and other users on account of climate change caused and contributed to by Defendants' fossil fuel activities. - 250.
+- 219. The City of Boulder supplies water to thousands of people, mostly in the City's limits, and it owns substantial and valuable water rights.
+It has faced and will continue to face to substantial additional costs to provide and to continue to provide water an essential need to its residents and other users on account of climate change. - 220.
 Climate change impacts, including rising temperatures, earlier snowmelt runoff, precipitation changes, droughts, and wildfires have affected and are projected to continue to affect water supply and quality, as well as the infrastructure that the City uses to supply water.
-The City has spent and will be forced to spend substantial additional dollars to account for these impacts in added maintenance, monitoring and proactive adaptation costs.
-The costs to the City for not being able to provide water for a single day are estimated to be as high as \$6.2 million. - 251.
-The City has spent, is spending and will continue to spend substantial staff resources and dollars to study the impacts of climate change on the adequacy and quality of its water supply.
+The City has spent and will be forced to spend substantial additional dollars to account for these impacts in added maintenance, monitoring, and proactive adaptation costs.
+The costs to the City from not being able to provide water for a single day are estimated to be as high as \$6.2 million.

+- 221. The City has spent, is spending, and will continue to spend substantial staff resources and dollars to study the impacts of climate change on the adequacy and quality of its water supply.
 In 2008, the City commissioned a report, costing thousands of dollars, on how climate change will affect its water supply.
 In 2017, the City commissioned a new report, again looking at how climate change would affect its water supply and quality, costing \$210,000.
-Since 2016, the City has spent tens of thousands of dollars to study how wildfires would affect the local watersheds.

-- 252. While the City has been historically able to supply water to users, climate change will likely impact its ability to do so in the future.17 The City will have to continue expending money and staff resources to monitor and analyze whether the City will have to expand its water supply and/or storage capacity. - 253.
-The City also faces increased challenges and will face additional costs associated with treating the water it supplies.
-Warmer water is more expensive to treat and the City will be forced to bear those costs in the future.
-The debris and ash created from wildfires also poses a
+Since 2016, the City has spent tens of thousands of dollars to study how wildfires would affect the local watersheds. - 222.
+While the City has been historically able to supply water to users, climate change will likely impact its ability to so in the future.
+The City will have to continue expending money and staff resources to monitor and analyze whether the City will have to expand its water supply and/or storage capacity. - 223.
+The City also faces increased challenges and will face additional costs associated

-17 While projections concerning overall precipitation diverge relative to the location of the City of Boulder's water supply watersheds, there is a strong possibility that precipitation may decline.
-Even if overall precipitation remains constant, water supply may still be threatened.
+&lt;sup>17 While projections concerning overall precipitation diverge relative to the location of Boulder's water supply watersheds, there is a strong possibility that precipitation may decline.
+But even if overall precipitation remains constant, water supply may still be threatened.
 As peak snowpack melt occurs earlier in the year and summers become hotter and drier, water demand may increase, and stored water may be insufficient and the specific months when Boulder's most senior water rights are legally available may result in reduced water yield due to the change in runoff timing.
 Similarly, the water the City receives from the West Slope may become scarcer as a result of changes in flows, precipitation and demand in the regions supplied by the Colorado River.
 The City's water supply, watersheds and infrastructure will also be subject to an increased threat of damage from events such as wildfire and floods that are projected to increase with climate change.